 Hobo Johnson and The Love Makers at Vicar Street Dublin, 28 January 2019

-Six months on from the sold-out Whelan’s show in July 2018, Frank Lopes Jr, AKA Hobo Johnson, is back in Dublin, on a Monday night and he’s brought his Love Makers.
+Six months on from the sold-out Whelan’s show in July 2018, Frank Lopes Jr, AKA Hobo Johnson, is back in Dublin, on a Monday night and again he’s brought his Love Makers.

 The gig kicks off with the beautiful and wild Romeo & Juliet.
 The band is on stage as only the faint piano intro plays and frontman Lopes waits in the wings.
 When Lopes sprints to the front the full band come alive and so do the crowd.
 Rocking heads and flailing arms can be seen through the strobe lights.